Bankruptcy Litigation Lawyers in Boulder

-The reason individuals file for bankruptcy is to obtain a discharge, or legal forgiveness of ones debts.
-However, not all debts are dischargeable in bankruptcy.
-The types of debts that are non-dischargeable in bankruptcy are described in a federal statute 11 U.S.C. § 523.
-Debts that are incurred dishonestly, i.e. through fraud, are not dischargeable.
+Individuals file for bankruptcy to obtain a discharge, or legal forgiveness of their debts.
+However, creditors can challenge the dischargeability of debts owed to them that are incurred dishonestly, i.e. through fraud.
 Most bankruptcy litigation regarding dischargeability of debt revolves around the circumstances under which the debt was incurred and whether the debtor’s conduct in obtaining the debt was dishonest.
 The attorneys at Goff & Goff, LLC have extensive experience in handling bankruptcy litigation.
-If you have filed for bankruptcy and are facing the prospect of a lawsuit within your bankruptcy case, you should give us a call to discuss your situation.

 Debtors are required to complete a number of tasks in order to receive a bankruptcy discharge.
-Among the requirements imposed is that the debtor must accurately list his or her assets and debts.
+Among the requirements imposed upon them is that they must accurately list their assets and debts.
 In addition, the debtor is required to answer several questions regarding past financial transactions.
 Sometimes debtors do not provide accurate answers to all the questions which can imperil their eligibility to receive a discharge at all.
-Denial or revocation of a bankruptcy discharge is a serious sanction because if this occurs, NONE of the filer’s debts are discharged, and all of the creditors are essentially turned loose on the debtor again.
+Denial or revocation of a bankruptcy discharge is a serious sanction because if this occurs, NONE of the filer’s debts are discharged, and the purpose of the bankruptcy filing is defeated.

 Normally, this type of litigation can be avoided by doing thorough work at the beginning of the case to make sure the debtor has not overlooked a transaction or asset.
-However, creditors sometimes seek to use small errors made by debtors to argue that the debtors should not receive bankruptcy relief.
-If you have been sued by a creditor in bankruptcy, you should call our attorneys to discuss the situation and the defenses available to you.
+However, creditors sometimes seek to use errors made by debtors to argue that the debtors should not receive a discharge.